V-boat: V-5 and V-6—Narwhal and Nautilus

-Funded in 1926 and commissioned in 1930, V-5 and V-6 emerged as too large and unwieldy for fully successful operation: slow to dive, hard to maneuver, and easy to detect.
-Nonetheless, as Narwhal and Nautilus, they served usefully in the 1930s, and just before World War II Nautilus was modified to carry 20000 USgal of aviation gasoline for refueling seaplanes at sea.
-Early in the war, each was re-fitted with four 1600 hp General Motors diesels and four additional external torpedo tubes (two bow and two stern), and despite their age and inherent design flaws, they went on to compile enviable war records.
+Funded in 1926 and commissioned in 1930, V-5 and V-6 proved too large and unwieldy for successful operation: slow to dive, challenging to maneuver, and easy to detect.
+Nonetheless, as Narwhal and Nautilus, they served usefully in the 1930s, and just before World War II, Nautilus was modified to carry 20000 USgal of aviation gasoline for refueling seaplanes at sea.
+Early in the war, each was refitted with four 1600 hp General Motors diesels and four additional external torpedo tubes (two bow and two stern).
+Despite their age and inherent design flaws, they went on to compile enviable war records.

-Narwhal completed 15 successful war patrols and Nautilus 14, and between them, they are credited with sinking 13 enemy ships for a total of 35,000 tons.
+Narwhal completed 15 successful war patrols and Nautilus 14; together, they are credited with sinking 13 enemy ships, totaling 35,000 tons.
 Somewhat more serendipitously, their large size made them useful for carrying both troops and cargo on covert missions.
 Thus, Nautilus joined with Argonaut in transporting Carlson's Raiders to Makin Atoll, and then with Narwhal, landed a strong detachment of the US Army's Alaskan Scouts on Attu in the Aleutian Islands, preparatory to the main landing that regained that island from the Japanese in May 1943.
 For the final two years of the war, the two boats were devoted almost exclusively to clandestine insertion and retrieval operations behind enemy lines, particularly in preparation for the U.S. campaign to retake the Philippines.

 With the end of the war in sight, Narwhal and Nautilus were withdrawn from service in April and June 1945, respectively, and sold for breaking up soon thereafter.
 Narwhals 6-inch (152 mm) guns are retained as a memorial at the Naval Submarine Base New London, Connecticut.